WallStreetMojo

 Option Explicit is your Saver

 Option Explicit helps us in many ways.
-Right from making the declaration of variable mandatory, it will help us until the execution.
+Making the declaration of variables mandatory will help us until the execution.
 Look at the below code.

 Code: